-- Annual increases in the required federal common measures. - Decrease cases closed "unable to contact/refused services" by 10%.
+- Annual increases in the required federal common measures (annually July). - Decrease cases closed "unable to contact/refused services" by 10% (June of 2025). - 100% of staff receive training in "Engagement" and "Labor Market Information (May of 2025). - Policies are developed on Career Exploration (September 2024).

-Objective 5-E: Ongoing Systematic Training for all Staff
+Objective 5-E: Ongoing Systematic Training for all Staff.